ucrcsedept/course-support/VSCode-Debugging-Part-1/VSCodeDebuggingPart1.md

 Now, in the top right corner, there should be a button that is labeled "Debug C/C++ File".
 Click it, and you should be prompted to select a debug configuration.
 Select one that says `g++` (if there are multiple ones, just pick the first `g++` that you see).

 Once your debugger starts, your interface will change.
-Lets look at the side bar first before we step through the program.
+Let's look at the side bar first before we step through the program.
 In the first window in the top left we are able to see the variables, and all their values!
 The values of `myArray` can be seen with a dropdown menu by clicking on it.
 The values should look like junk right now, but that's only because we only declared the variables without assigning anything to them.
 You can keep an eye on the value of your variables as your progress through your code here.

 <p align="center">
     <img src="images/variables.png" alt="Debugging Tab">